-The center's commitment to and history of collaboration consists of two documents uploaded as one into Grants@Heart.
-These sections can be broken down to any page length as long as, when combined, they do not exceed five pages in total.
+The center commitment to and history of collaboration consists of two documents uploaded as one into Grants@Heart.
+These sections can be broken down to any page length as long as when combined, they do not exceed 5 pages in total.

 Centers selected for funding will be expected to interact and develop new hypotheses leading to collaborative projects.
-The purpose of this initiative is to produce a network of interacting institutions and scientists for collaborative, multidisciplinary efforts to improve research in the area of prevention.
+The purpose of this initiative is designed to produce a network of interacting institutions and scientists for collaborative, multidisciplinary research related to hypertension.
 The collaborating centers are expected to share everything from “samples to ideas.”

 - Commitment to Collaboration

-A clear commitment to collaboration with other disciplines and other Strategically Focused Prevention Research Centers is required.
+A clear commitment to collaboration with other disciplines and other Strategically Focused Hypertension Research Centers is required.
 Describe how the interactions among the basic, clinical, population and/or translational team members will be organized and promoted.
-Describe how the center will support interactions among the four Strategically Focused Prevention Research Centers in the Network, and describe plans to develop productive collaboration among Center investigators.
+Describe how the Center will support interactions among the four Strategically Focused Hypertension Research Centers in the Network, and describe plans to develop productive collaboration among Center investigators.

 - History of Collaboration